-The TOE comprises the Infineon Technologies Smart Card IC (Security Dual Interface Controller) M7820 with specific IC dedicated software and optional RSA, EC and SHA-2 libraries.
+The TOE comprises the Infineon Technologies Smart Card IC (Security Controller) M7801 A12 with specific IC dedicated software and optional user available RSA, EC, SHA-2 and Toolbox libraries.

 This Security Target (ST) describes the TOE known as the Infineon Technologies AG security controller group as listed in Table 3 and gives a summary product description.